grabaiforsea/aiforsea-traffic-management-2/README.md

 <!-- TRAINING -->
 ## Train the regression model
-The demand is a continuous variable, therefore regression model is selected.
+The demand column is a continuous variable, hence regression model is selected.
-The regression models that I have chosen to test are:
+The regression models that I have chosen are:
   * Decision Tree
   * Random Forest
   * Xgboost